 • Educators and coaches who wish to teach or directly apply ecopsychology processes in the classroom, individual and organizational coaching and consulting practices.

-Ecological literacy is a psychological literacy – a necessity for any person, business, organization, or institution endeavoring to evolve ideas, practices, products, services, and relationships.
+Ecological literacy is psychological literacy – a necessity for any person, business, organization, or institution endeavoring to evolve open, nutritious, and innovative ideas, practices, products, services, and relationships.

 Venue: ONLINE via Zoom

 Please select to make 1 payment or 2 payments.